AyushD098/Poly-Bridge/README.md

 ## Overview

-This project involves creating a 5-item NFT collection using AI image generation tools (DALLE 2 or Midjourney), storing these items on IPFS using Pinata, and deploying an ERC721 or ERC1155 contract on the Goerli Ethereum Testnet.
-The project also includes mapping the NFT collection on the Polygon network, batch minting the NFTs, and transferring them to Polygon Mumbai using the FxPortal Bridge.
+This project involves creating a 5-item NFT collection using AI image generation tools (DALLE 2 or Midjourney), storing these items on IPFS using Pinata, and deploying an ERC721 or ERC1155 contract on the sepolia Ethereum Testnet.
+The project also includes mapping the NFT collection on the Polygon network, batch minting the NFTs, and transferring them to Polygon amoy using the FxPortal Bridge.

 ## Project Requirements